-The miter scale was off about 3 degrees but using the onboard Torx wrench, I adjusted it square.
-The miter gauge was also off about 3 degrees but again was easily adjusted.
+The miter scale was off about 3 degrees, but using the onboard Torx wrench I adjusted it square.
+The miter gauge also fell off about 3 degrees—again easily adjusted.

 Once set up, I immediately replaced the wood chipper of a blade Delta provides with a quality trim blade.
 This is another recurring theme with miter saws out of the box, so it’s not a knock against Delta.
-With the exception of Festool and Makita, nearly all miter saw blades get an immediate swap with the Pro Tool Reviews team.
+With the exception of Festool and the Makita 10-inch cordless miter saw, nearly all miter saw blades get an immediate trade-up.

-When you begin to use the Delta Cruzer, you will immediately notice the guide arms which Delta named “Robot” arms.
-Silly name aside, the articulating system is really very smooth and stable with just a small amount of play at full extension.
+When using the Delta Cruzer, you immediately notice the guide arms.
+Delta names these “robot” arms.
+Silly name aside, we found the articulating system really very smooth and stable.
+You get just a small amount of play at full extension.
 I especially like the adjustable travel tension – this thing moves when you breathe on it if you want it to.

 In addition, the guide system allows the machine to set much closer to the wall than most miter saws in its class.